erroronline1/caro/readme.md

 A label can be created directly from the article number field supplemented by a suitable batch or delivery note number to create a scannable code for material traceability.

+The layout of orders can be selected within the [user profile](#users) from full view and tile layout with reduced information.
+This is intended to accomodate to different needs, e.g. purchase having all neccessary information directly available whereas other users may prefer less information load.

 Processed orders are also added to a second database with reduced data.
 This data can be exported through the [evaluation and summary-module](#regulatory-evaluations-and-summaries) and used for vendor evaluation.

 ![orders screenshot](http://toh.erroronline.one/caro/orders.png)